nfnth/nfnth/README.md

 brought to you by William Gates III "aka" Texas printer *true story*

 also,

 Shotgun at the McKinley's

 Drowning Pool of Mackinac

 Lake Erie plane crash x2

 Harborview "Prince" = "murder" dawgs

 Trollie's knockup

+...and Leopold's Vodka!

+Buddhist Temple of Ann Arbor here we come! and Magic Mountain's blonde surprise

+Lake Michigan hottie twins in the bed of Pokemon with two field spars

+and Maude the Owl cat, Siberian Tilly, both adopted

+Rocks flushed down the toilet by blonde Byrd vet with daughters......